tweag/destination-calculus/README.md

-# Research on destination passing style and linear types
+# Research on destination bndrsing style and linear types